k2-fsa/sherpa/docs/source/ncnn/install/index.rst

 .. hint::

-  Please refer to :ref:`sherpa-ncnn-python-api` for its usage with Python.
+  See :ref:`sherpa-ncnn-python-api` for its usage with Python.

 In this section, we describe how to install `sherpa-ncnn`_ for the following
 platforms: